ariahosseini/ThermoElectric/README.md

 <p>

- A alternative way is to use the Fermi-Dirac Integrals python package (FDINT)--compatable with python2, using following command
+ A alternative way is to use the Fermi-Dirac Integrals python package (FDINT) - compatable with python2, using following command

  ```
  pip install fdint